joshkent94/BrowseGPT/README.md

 A Chrome extension using the sidepanel API that allows users to persistently interact with an AI assistant whilst browsing the web.
 Under the hood the extension is integrated to OpenAI's GPT3.5.

+## Features

+-   Hold persistent chats with an AI across the whole browser experience.
+-   The AI knows the date, and the user's name and location (if permission is granted).
+-   Start multiple chats, search through chat content and delete old chats.

 ## Screenshot

 ![Screenshot of extension working](./public/app-in-action.png)